olson-sean-k/decorum/README.md

 equal, which differs from the [standard partial ordering](https://en.wikipedia.org/wiki/NaN#Comparison_with_NaN).

+Some proxy types disallow unordered `NaN` values and therefore support a total ordering based on the ordered subset of non-`NaN` floating-point values (see below).

 ## Proxy Types

 Decorum exposes several proxy (wrapper) types.
 Proxy types provide two primary
-features: they implement a total ordering with `Eq`, `Ord`, and `Hash` and they constrain the class of values they can represent.
+features: they implement total ordering and equivalence via the `Eq`, `Ord`, and `Hash` traits and they constrain the class of floating-point values they can represent.
 Different type definitions apply different constraints, with the `Total` type applying no constraints at all.

 | Type     | Aliases      | Trait Implementations                      | Disallowed Values     |
 |----------|--------------|--------------------------------------------|-----------------------|